 So you have a ton of mics.
 What to do then?

 Other things you can do beyond this are utilizing a stereo room mic or more.
 I've mixed projects with as much as 5 room mics with close and far placements including a mono room.
-These are just for options or you can get creative with them and use room mics during intros to make the drums sound distant.
+These are just for options or you can get creative with how to mic drums and use room mics during intros to make the drums sound distant.

-So much can be done with microphones whether you have just 1 or 20.
-In the end there are no rules when it comes to miking drums (after I said all that!) but you have to learn the rules in order to understand what breaking them does to your sound.
+So much can be done with drum microphones whether you have just 1 or 20.
+In the end there are no rules when it comes to knowing how to mic drums (after I said all that!) but you have to learn the rules in order to understand what breaking them does to your sound.
 Sometimes it works, sometimes it doesn't but knowing guidelines and standards lets you know how much they deviate from the norm and helps you understand things better when you experiment.

-If you have any questions about miking drums, just ask below and I'll try to help.
+If you have any questions about miking drums for recording, just ask below and I'll try to help.